×

 Anyone wondering just exactly which pronoun is applicable in nearly any situation only has to refer to coLanguage’s excellent chart on the topic.
 It’s so clear that even brand new beginning learners will grasp this grammar concept.

 The exercises that accompany the information are fill-in-the-blanks.
-A fun feature is that you can get hints for the answers if you need some extra help!
+And there’s a feature that you can use to get hints if you need some extra help.

 Lingolia